GigaBitcoin/gigabitcoin.github.io/_drafts/2014-05-31-darkcoin-a-complete-guide-to-creating-your-own-masternode.md

 ssh-keygen -t rsa -C "your_email@email.com"
 ```

 You're asked to enter a file for saving the key to.
 Simply press enter because defaults are preferred.
 Next, you'll be asked to enter a passphrase.
-Use a strong, unique password generated from __[KeePass](http://keepass.info/)__ or __[1Password](https://agilebits.com/onepassword)__ and store it for safe keeping.
+Use a strong, unique password generated from __[KeePass](http://keepass.info/)__ or __[1Password](https://agilebits.com/onepassword)__ and store it and the generated key pair for safe keeping.
 After your identification has been saved to `id_rsa.pub`, type:

 ``` bash
 # Add your new key to the ssh-agent